NOAA-GFDL/MDTF-diagnostics/README.md

          ├── (... supporting data for individual PODs )
 ```

-The default test case uses the QBOi.EXP1.AMIP.001 sample.
-The GFDL.CM4.c96L32.am4g10r8 sample is only for testing the MJO Propagation and Amplitude POD.
+The default test case uses the QBOi.EXP1.AMIP.001 sample data.
+The GFDL.CM4.c96L32.am4g10r8 sample data is only needed to test the MJO Propagation and Amplitude POD.

 You can put the observational data and model output in different locations (e.g., for space reasons) by changing the values of `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` as described below in section 3.

 ## 3. Configure framework paths

 The MDTF framework supports setting configuration options in a file as well as on the command line.
 An example of the configuration file format is provided at [src/default_tests.jsonc](https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/default_tests.jsonc).
-We recommend configuring the following settings by editing a copy of this file:
+We recommend configuring the following settings by editing a copy of this file.

-- Check out a new branch that will contain your edited default_tests.jsonc file and other modifications you might make later: `git checkout -b [branch name]`

 - If you've saved the supporting data in the directory structure described in section 2, the default values for `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` given in `src/default_tests.jsonc` (`../inputdata/obs_data` and `../inputdata/model`, respectively) will be correct.
 If you put the data in a different location, these paths should be changed accordingly.
 - `WORKING_DIR` is used as a scratch location for files generated by the PODs, and should have sufficient quota to handle the full set of model variables you plan to analyze.
 No files are saved here, so your system's temp directory would be a good choice.